 Day 8: Transfer to London Heathrow Airport / Depart

 An early morning transfer is included to London's Heathrow Airport, about a 90-minute drive for those returning home or onto other travels.
-If you choose to remain in the region for further exploration on your own, you can leave any time before check-out from Upper Slaughter—consider a visit to the UNESCO World Heritage Site of Blenheim Palace, the Roman city of Bath, and Shakespeare's childhood home of Stratford-upon-Avon—all are nearby.
+If you choose to remain in the region for further exploration on your own, you can leave any time before check-out from Upper Slaughter—consider a visit to the UNESCO World Heritage Site of Blenheim Palace, Sudeley Castle, the Roman city of Bath, and Shakespeare's childhood home of Stratford-upon-Avon—all are nearby.

 Please Note: While all activities listed on our itinerary will be included, some may take place on days or times that are different from what is shown, depending on local schedules.